 Once students are familiar with the method, you can ask them to find sources on their own and apply it independently.
 As they track their findings, a clearer picture of their topic will emerge, building content knowledge and allowing for expansion into larger research projects.

 This simple Observe/Reflect/Question model can be applied to any primary source, and there are a number of guides and tools to help you and your students get started.

 One of the biggest advantages of primary sources is that a large (and ever-increasing) number of digitized documents and artifacts can easily be accessed online.
 In fact, the internet is full of rich collections of primary sources, many of which are available free of charge.

-Funded by a grant from the Library of Congress, the Teaching with Primary Sources program at DePaul University provides professional development programs in the use of primary sources by educators.
-Visit our website for more information, or contact project director Dave Bates at email@example.com if you'd like to set up a free primary-source workshop for your class!
+Funded by a grant from the Library of Congress, the Teaching with Primary Sources program at DePaul University provides resources and programming in the use of primary sources by educators.

 While course reserves are less costly and more convenient than print coursepacks, DePaul offers two services for creating them nonetheless: